sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 layout: post
 title: It's Windows 3.1 All Over Again
 image:
-tags: [elixir, erlang, functional programming, rails, node.js]
+tags: [Elixir, Erlang, Functional programming, Rails, node.js, Javascript, Go]
 ---

 A little rant.
 I'll add some diagrams to this article when I get some time...